 - Be alert to local, state, and federal legislation and policy development relevant to geoheritage or for designation of specific sites.
 Get involved by offering expert assistance, commenting, contacting decision makers, sharing this position paper, or soliciting additional expertise.
 Seek advice from and share information about geoheritage with GSA's Geology and Public Policy Committee (GPPC), GSA's Geology and Society Division, and GSA's Director for Geoscience Policy in Washington, D.C.

 - Propose symposia, technical sessions, and workshops on geoheritage issues at GSA Annual and Sectional meetings.
 Sharing experiences, successes, and challenges with geoheritage designations and management will help others in the geoscience community be more effective in their efforts to preserve geoheritage sites for future generations.

 - Develop educational materials about geoheritage.
-Descriptive and explanatory documents, including drawings and pictures, would be helpful to interested parties for handouts, signage, websites, field trips, and communicating with decision and policy makers, and site managers.
+Designing descriptive and explanatory documents, including drawings and pictures, would be helpful to interested parties for handouts, signage, websites, and field trips, as well as communicating with decision and policy makers and site managers.